open-telemetry/semantic-conventions/docs/http/http-spans.md

 >
 > The classification of an HTTP status code as an error depends on the context.
 > For example, a 404 "Not Found" status code indicates an error if the application
 > expected the resource to be available.
-However, it is not considered an error
+However, it is not an error when the
-> when the application is simply checking whether the resource exists.
+> application is simply checking whether the resource exists.
 >
 > Instrumentations that have additional context about a specific request MAY use
 > this context to set the span status more precisely.
-> Instrumentations that lack this context MUST follow the guidelines in this
+> Instrumentations that don't have any additional context MUST follow the
-> section.
+> guidelines in this section.

 For HTTP status codes in the 4xx range span status MUST be left unset in case of `SpanKind.SERVER` and SHOULD be set to `Error` in case of `SpanKind.CLIENT`.